 But Google Home and Amazon Alexa still lack that one thing that would make them a must-have in the home, a feature that would make people invest even if they have no other smart home devices — the ability to call 911.
-At present, neither Amazon Alexa nor Google Home can call 911 by default, although some users have modified their devices to be able to do so — and Google Home will soon be able to call emergency services.
+At present, neither Amazon

 Google Home will soon be able to call 911

 Back in October, Google announced new subscription plans for Nest Aware subscribers.
 These plans will make the subscription more affordable, but also introduce the ability to call emergency services by saying, “Okay Google, call 911.”
 This ties into push notifications from smoke alarms and other home safety devices.
-It’s not clear when Google will make these Nest Aware subscriptions available, but doing so will give the Google Home a leg up over the competition.
+It’s not clear when Google will make these Nest Aware subscriptions available, but doing so will give the

 Alexa can call 911 through the Echo Connect